Substitutes For Thai Basil And Sweet Basil – Easy Equivalents

 The licorice note of star anise is similar to the flavor of Thai basil.
 It works as a good alternative to Thai basil, especially if you enjoy the licorice flavor in clusters with hotness and pungency.

-Note, star anise has strong flavors than Thai basil, use it moderately when using it as a substitution for Thai basil
+Note that star anise has stronger flavors than Thai basil, use it moderately when using it as a substitution for Thai basil

 Tarragon